TheMartianLife/Honours-Presentation/presentation.md

 # The Gist

-* Social Media use has swept across the globe, impacting the way we communicate, conduct business and view society
+* **Social Media** use has swept across the globe, impacting the way we communicate, conduct business and view society

-* Analysing behaviour on Social Media is seen as important to understanding the opportunities and risks it presents
+* **Data Analysis** targeting Social Media is seen as important to understanding the opportunities and risks it presents

-* Where current methods targeting Social Media have been lacking, a small group of studies have shown varying success in applying methods of analysis from other fields
+* Where current methods targeting Social Media have been lacking, some began applying **methods from other fields**

----

-# The Gist

-* This study will investigate the feasibility of measures analogous of Entropy over time for trend detection, analysis and prediction
+* This study will investigate the feasibility of measures analogous of **Entropy** over time for trend detection, analysis and prediction

 ---